Manor Primary School

 - Religion: Does not apply

-- Previous Ofsted grade: Requires improvement on 21st March 2017
+- Previous Ofsted grade: Satisfactory on 14th July 2010

 - Ofsted report: View the Ofsted report

 This is not currently a GSG-reviewed school.

 The schools we choose, and what we say about them, are founded on parents’ views.
 If you know this school, please share your views with us.

 Overall school performance (for comparison or review only)

 |CReSTeD registered for Dyslexia|